woctezuma/steam-CLIP/README.md

 [![Code coverage][codecov-image]][codecov]
 [![Code Quality][codacy-image]][codacy]

-This repository contains Python code to retrieve Steam games with similar store banners, using [OpenAI's CLIP][openai-clip] (Contrastive Language-Image Pre-Training).
+This repository contains Python code to retrieve Steam games with similar store banners, using [OpenAI's CLIP][openai-clip].

 Image similarity is assessed by the cosine similarity between image features encoded by CLIP.